ggjy/P2Net.pytorch/README.md

 # P2Net
   This repository is the codes for ICCV2019 paper [Beyond Human Parts: Dual Part-Aligned Representations for Person ReID](https://arxiv.org/pdf/1910.10111.pdf)

+I will further update the code after cvpr deadline :).
+This repo can reproduce our results on DukeMTMC-reID.

+## Prerequisites

+- Python 3.6
+- GPU Memory >= 6G
+- Numpy
+- Pytorch >= 0.4
+- Torchvision >= 0.2.0

 ## DukeMTMC-reID

 ### Dataset & Preparation
 Download DukeMTMC-ReID Dataset.

-Preparation: You may need our generated human part masks.
+Preparation: You may need our generated human part masks [BaiDuYun](https://pan.baidu.com/s/18IIrRSnRN97mC8IShlmXwQ).

 Remember to change the dataset path to your own path in duke.py.